rcalxrc08/FinancialMonteCarlo.jl/README.md

 ```julia
 Pkg.test("MonteCarlo")
 ```
-## Example of Usage
+## Example of Usage: Pricing Options in Black Scholes Model
-The following example is the pricing of a Different Kind of Options with underlying varying according to the Black Scholes Model, given the implied volatility.
+The following example shows how to price different kind of options with underlying varying according to the Black Scholes Model, given the implied volatility.
 ```julia
 #Import the Package
 using MonteCarlo;